hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

-Neither of the RFCs mentioned in [@!I-D.bortzmeyer-dprive-rfc7626-bis] contemplates the risk that someone gets the data through eavesdropping on network connections, only via enumeration or unauthorised transfer as described in the following paragraphs.
+Neither of the RFCs mentioned in [@!I-D.bortzmeyer-dprive-rfc7626-bis] contemplates the risk that someone gets the data through eavesdropping on network connections, only via enumeration or unauthorized transfer as described in the following paragraphs.

 [@!RFC5155] specifies NSEC3 to prevent zone enumeration, which is when queries